3416P

 For the purposes of this procedure, “medication” means oral medication, topical medication, eye or ear drops and nasal spray.
 This definition does not include over-the-counter topical sunscreen products regulated by the US Food and Drug Administration (see Sunscreen section below).
 Oral medications are administered by mouth either by swallowing or inhaling and may include administration by mask if the mask covers the mouth or mouth and nose.

-Medication may be dispensed to students on a scheduled basis upon written request from a parent with a written authorization by a licensed health professional (LHP) prescribing within the scope of their prescriptive authority.
+Medication may be dispensed to students on a scheduled basis upon written authorization from a parent with a written request by a licensed health professional (LHP) prescribing within the scope of their prescriptive authority.
 The written authorization must be accompanied by dosage instructions from the LHP.
 Requests shall be valid for not more than the current school year.
-The prescribed or over-the-counter medication must be properly labeled and be contained in the original container.
+All new orders for medication or medication order changes must be approved by the supervising RN prior to school staff administering the first dose.
+All medications must be properly labeled and be contained in the original container.

-- Collect , count and sign in the medication in original container directly from the parent/guardian (students should not transport medication to school), along with a signed authorization and instructions from the LHP
+- Collect the medication in original container directly from the parent/guardian (students should not transport medication to and from school except for medications needed for the treatment of medical emergencies).
+Collect a medication request and authorization form properly signed by the parent/guardian and by the LHP including instructions from the LHP.

-- Store the medication (not more than a twenty (20) day supply) in a locked, substantially constructed cabinet or limited access area;
+- Store the medications (not more than a twenty (20) day supply) in a locked, substantially constructed cabinet or limited access area;

-- A copy of this policy shall be provided to the parent/guardian upon request for administration of medication.
+A copy of this policy will be provided to the parent/guardian upon request.

-Prescribed and over the counter oral or topical medications, eye drops or ear drops may only be administered by a registered nurse, licensed practical nurse or an authorized staff member.
+Oral or topical medications, eye drops, ear drops, or nasal spray may be administered by a registered nurse, licensed practical nurse or designated staff who are delegated to, trained and supervised by the RN.

-No prescribed medication shall be administered by injection by staff except when a student is susceptible to a predetermined, life-endangering condition.
-The parent shall submit a written statement which grants a staff member the authority to act according to the specific written orders and supporting directions provided by a licensed health professional prescribing within his or her prescriptive authority (e.g., medication administered to counteract a reaction to a bee sting).
-Such medication shall be administered by staff trained by the supervising registered nurse to administer such an injection.
+The parent will submit a written authorization to act according to the specific written orders and supporting directions provided by a licensed health professional prescribing within his or her prescriptive authority (e.g., medication administered to counteract a reaction to an insect sting).
+Such medication will be administered by staff trained by the supervising registered nurse to administer such an injection.

 Written orders for emergency medication, signed and dated, from the licensed health professional will:

-- State that the student suffers from an allergy which may result in an anaphylactic reaction;
+- State that the student suffers from a health condition which may result in an emergency;

-- Indicate when the injection will be administered based on anticipated symptoms or time lapse from exposure to the allergen;
+- Indicate when the medication will be administered based on anticipated or actual symptoms;

-- Recommend follow-up after administration, which may include care of the stinger, need for a tourniquet, administration of additional medications, transport to hospital; and
+- Recommend follow-up after administration, administration of additional medications, transport to hospital; and

 Medications for Emergency Closures